ibrahim-cn/Event-Announcement-Site/ARCHITECTURE.md

 ### 7. ARCHITECTURAL DOCUMENTATION: DEVELOPMENT VIEW
 # A. Module Decomposition & Layering Strategy
-The project is built using a Strict Layered Architecture to ensure a separation of concerns.
-This allows developers to modify business logic without impacting the database schema or the API endpoints.
 •	Presentation Layer (*com.eventannouncement.controller*): Manages RESTful API endpoints.
 Controllers like *EventsController* and *AuthControlle*r handle HTTP request mapping and JSON serialization.
 •	Business Logic Layer (*com.eventannouncement.service*): Encapsulates the core intelligence of the application.
 Services such as *EventService* and *EventRegistrationService* perform validation and coordinate data flow between layers.
 •	Data Access Layer (*com.eventannouncement.repository*): Utilizes Spring Data JPA to abstract database operations.
 Interfaces like *AppUserRepository* and *EventRepository* provide standard CRUD and custom query capabilities.